-- 1. Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - 2.
+- Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - 2.
 The UW-Green Bay Vaccination Verification form indicating the following vaccination have been completed: MMR, Varicella, Hepatitis B, and Tetanus-Diphtheria-Pertussis(Tdap). - 3.
-Proof of a Tuberculosis (TB) test completed within the past 12 months. - 4.
+Verification of a Tuberculosis (TB) test completed within the past 12 months. - 4.
 Healthcare provider background check.
 Information on how to complete the healthcare provider background check will be provided by the Program Director after applicants have accepted ther admission to the MAT. - 5.
-Proof of antibody titers and/or influenza vaccination prior to starting clinical rotations.
+Verification of antibody titers, influenza vaccination, or vaccine declination due to vaccine allergy or other adverse reaction is required on an annual basis.

 Code Title Credits

 AT 541 Gross Human Anatomy 3

-AT 551 Clinical Kinesiology 3
+AT 551 Clinical Kinesiology and Biomechanics 3

 AT 561 Health Promotion Through the Lifespan 2

-AT 601 Foundational Practices in Athletic Training 2
+AT 601 Foundations of Athletic Training 2

 AT 610 Psychosocial Aspects of Injury and Healing 2

 AT 620 Evaluation and Management of Acute/Emergent Conditions 3

+AT 630 Movement Dysfunction 1

 AT 700 Evidence Based Patient Care 2

-AT 705 Therapeutic Interventions 4
+AT 705 Therapeutic Interventions I 2

+AT 706 Therapeutic Interventions II 2

-AT 709 Nutritional and Pharmacological Interventions 2
+AT 709 Nutritional Interventions 2

-AT 710 Evaluation and Management of Musculoskeletal Injury I 4
+AT 710 Evaluation and Management of Lower Extremity Injuries 4

-AT 720 Evaluation and Management of Musculoskeletal Injury II 4
+AT 720 Evaluation and Management of Head, Neck, and Spine Injuries 4

-AT 730 Evaluation and Management of Head Injuries 2
+AT 730 Evaluation and Management of Upper Extremity Injuries 4

-AT 740 Evaluation and Management of General Medical Conditions 3
+AT 740 Evaluation and Management of Systemic Conditions 4

 AT 745 Interprofessional Education Seminar 1

 AT 750 Athletic Training Administration 2

-AT 755 Healthcare Communication 1

 AT 760 Clinical Education I 2

 AT 761 Clinical Education II 2

 AT 762 Clinical Education III 2

 AT 763 Clinical Education IV 2

 AT 764 Clinical Education V 6

 AT 780 Research Methods and Statistics in Athletic Training 3

-AT 789 Athletic Training Research Seminar 2
+AT 789 Athletic Training Research Seminar 1

+AT 790 Athletic Training Capstone Project 3

+Total Credits 64